GitOutOfHereNowPlease/Assessment-1-Task-2/Assessment-Task.md

         C. Clone
         D. Master

-        Answer:
+        Answer: C

 15. After you clone a repository, which one of the following is true?

         A. New commits to the local repository will automatically be pushed to the remote repository.
         B. The remote repository information is available in the local repository.
         C. New commits on the remote repository will automatically be added to the local repository.
-        D. Only the most recent commit is available locally.
+        D. Only the most recent commit is available locally. no

-        Answer:
+        Answer: B

 16. What is origin?